-In contrast with Blockcerts, The Dock Network enables issuers to create decentralized identities (DIDs) and on-chain revocation.
+Dock solves the issues faced by other solutions by enabling issuers to create decentralized identities (DIDs) and on-chain revocation.
 This removes the responsibility and administration of managing their off-chain identities away from the issuer and places it on the entire Dock Network which runs on multiple nodes.
-The issuing entity need not even exist anymore, yet their credentials would live on and be cryptographically verifiable for as long as the Dock Blockchain exists.
+Even if the issuing entity ceases to exist, their credentials would live on and be cryptographically verifiable on the Dock Blockchain.

 Dock is built on Substrate, a framework that provides much more flexibility for customizable blockchain solutions.
-As opposed to some existing blockchains where transactions occur sequentially, Substrate enables transactions to occur in parallel improving both efficiency and scalability.
-This means that users of Dock can experience higher throughput and greater scale with reduced transaction fees.
-In addition, Substrate’s modular approach ensures that Dock can adapt and customize solutions more quickly for partners like Verifiable.
+Substrate’s modular approach ensures that Dock can adapt and iterate solutions more quickly for partners.

-Dock’s focus on incorporating well-recognized standards, such as the leading web standards organization the W3C’s Verifiable Credentials Data Model (VCDM) into the Dock Network ensures that the solution is building upon the shoulders of those with domain expertise while providing maximum interoperability for users of Dock.
+Dock’s focus on incorporating well-recognized standards, such as the leading web standards organization the W3C’s Verifiable Credentials Data Model (VCDM) into the Dock Network ensures that the solution is building upon the shoulders of those with domain expertise while providing maximum interoperability for users of Dock and will be interoperable across various platforms and applications.
 VCDM also enables features such as bundling several credentials into a single Verifiable Presentation, and the use of privacy-preserving options like Zero-Knowledge Proofs facilitating the credential recipient to prove certain things, such as their age, without revealing anything else about themselves.